DynamicPDF/dotnet-merge-pdf-bookmarks/README.md

-# merge-pdf-bookmarks-net C# Visual Studio Project Files
+# dotnet-merge-pdf-bookmarks C# Visual Studio Project Files
 These are example files showing some options for handling bookmarks (also known as outlines) when merging PDFs in DynamicPDF Merger or Core Suite for .NET.
 A blog post on this subject can be found here: